b13/t3ext-dam_falmigration/Documentation/UserManual/Index.rst

 	                                           record.
 	  dammigration:migratedammetadata          Migrates DAM metadata to FAL
 	                                           metadata.
 Searches for all migrated
-	                                           sys_file records that don't have any
+	                                           sys_file records that do not have any titles yet.
-	                                           titles yet.
 	  dammigration:migratemediatagsinrte       Migrates the <media DAM_UID target
 	                                           title>Linktext</media> to <link